marcmoy/rubocop-project/docs/README.md

 ```

 ### App Academy Rubocop with Autocorrect
-Rubocop comes with a command line tool to autocorrect multiple files (furthur explained [here](autocorrect.md).
-This tool was ran against the existing code base with the a/A rubocop settings to observe the capabilities of that script.
+Rubocop comes with a command line tool to autocorrect multiple files (furthur explained [here](autocorrect.md)).
+This tool was ran against the existing code base with the a/A rubocop settings *to only observe the capabilities of that script*.

 Here are the results:
 ```
 373  Metrics/LineLength
 79   Lint/UselessAssignment